typography-interaction-2526/typography-interaction-2526.github.io/content/topic/images/index.md

 :	<img src="tim.svg">

 	Finally, a [vector format](https://en.wikipedia.org/wiki/Vector_graphics)!
-SVG&thinsp;s should be used for any icons, logos, or illustrations where you have access to the original source artwork for the vectors (shapes).
+SVG&NoBreak;s should be used for any icons, logos, or illustrations where you have access to the original source artwork for the vectors (shapes).
 You can also “hand” draw them yourself, in code!
 More on that [below](#svg-s-for-ui).

 	They store the vectors in code (a bit like HTML, we’ll see), and can be scaled cleanly for different sizes/resolutions.
 You can also target them with CSS, if they are *inlined* (embedded) directly into your DOM.